PHOTOGRAPHY

 NATURAL LIGHTING

 For outdoor shoots, a slightly overcast day provides a lovely soft light that will be flattering for your subject.
-Direct sunlight isn’t usually desirable, because it tends to create strong, hard shadows on the subject’s face.
-In such conditions, it’s best to find some light shade for your subject.
+Direct sunlight isn’t usually desirable because it creates solid and hard shadows on the subject’s face.
+In such conditions, finding some light shade for your subject is best.

 Fill lighting is appropriate.
-You can even use reflected sunlight, bounced back onto the subject’s face using a reflector or even a simple white board.
+You can use reflected sunlight bounced back onto the subject’s face using a reflector or a simple white board.

-When you’re shooting indoors, put your subject near a window if you can, with the room lighting off, and have the subject face slightly toward the light.
+When shooting indoors, put your subject near a window, with the room lighting off, and have the subject face slightly toward the light.
 You’ll get shadows on the parts of your subject which aren’t lit by the window light.
-If there are no windows, try bouncing a strobe light off a nearby wall to simulate the same effect.
+If no windows exist, try bouncing a strobe light off a nearby wall to simulate the same effect.

 LIGHTING FOR VARIOUS SKIN TONES